-3. Put other sentences on the board and have students try to identify the subject and verb in each.
+3. Put other sentences on the board and have students try to identify the adjective or adjectives in each.
 If they do not identify these correctly, accept their errors and simply give them the correct answer.
-(This is a difficult concept to learn and requires a lot of experience with subjects and verbs.)
+(This is a difficult concept to learn and requires a lot of experience with adjectives.)
 Here are some sentences you might use: